AddisFlower/ditto/ditto/README.md

 Steps for reproducing and comparing the average scores for our implementation of BERT first-last TF-IDF and BERT first-last Ditto

-1. To get the average score of our implementation of BERT first-last Ditto, simply run the below commands after confirming that the argument "--pooler" is set to "att_first_last"
+1. To get the average score of our implementation of BERT first-last Ditto, simply run the below commands after confirming that the argument "--pooler" is set to "att_first_last" in the run_eval_ditto.sh file.
 ```shell
 cd SpokenNLP/ditto/ditto
 sh run_eval_ditto.sh